-Institutional aid is often used to assist a student in financing their University costs.
-At Oklahoma Wesleyan, institutional aid is available to full-time students up to the cost of tuition.
-When a student chooses to leave the University within a semester or term, the University reserves the right to remove institutional aid for that period of enrollment.
-Students who withdraw from all classes prior to completing 60 percent of an enrollment term will have their institutional aid recalculated based on the percent of the term completed.
-Students withdrawing from all classes should contact the Financial Aid Office to discuss how this will affect further financial aid.
+Institutional aid is used to assist students in financing university costs.
+At OKWU, institutional aid is available to full-time students up to the cost of tuition.
+When a student chooses to leave the university within a semester, the university reserves the right to remove institutional aid for that semester.
+Students who withdraw from all classes prior to completing 60% of a semester will have their institutional aid recalculated based on the percent of the term completed.